Dr Megan Sutherland

 PhD, Monash University, 2012; Bachelor of Biomedical Science (Honours), Monash University, 2007

-Megan is a member of the Life Course team, in the Child Health division at the Menzies.
+Megan is a member of the Life Course team, in Menzies' Child Health division.
 Previously, she was a recipient of the NHMRC CJ Martin Fellowship, and has worked as a postdoctoral researcher at the CHU Sainte-Justine Research Center (University of Montreal, Canada), the University of Cambridge (UK), and Monash University (Melbourne, Australia).
 She has expertise in both basic science and clinical research.

 Megan’s research is focussed on studying the impact of premature birth on the structural and functional development of the kidneys.
-Most recently, she has worked on the Preterm Kidney Study (a collaboration between Monash University and the Menzies), in assessing kidney function in Aboriginal infants born preterm, with the aim of increasing our understanding of why Aboriginal Australians are at such high risk of developing kidney disease.
-Through her work on this project, Megan was named in 2017 as the inaugural winner of the Capstone Editing Early Career Academic Research Grant for Women.
+Most recently, she has worked on the Preterm Kidney Study (a collaboration between Monash University and Menzies), in assessing kidney function in Aboriginal infants born preterm, with the aim of increasing our understanding of why Aboriginal Australians are at such high risk of developing kidney disease.
+Through her work on this project, Megan was named the inaugural winner of the Capstone Editing Early Career Academic Research Grant for Women in 2017.

 - Preterm Kidney Study

 - Aboriginal Birth Cohort (ABC) Study

 - Sutherland MR, Chatfield MD, Davison B, Vojisavljevic D, Kent AL, Hoy WE, Singh GR, and Black MJ (2019) Renal dysfunction is already evident within the first month of life in Australian Indigenous infants born preterm.
 Kidney International [In Press]